ashyasingh/azure-docs/articles/active-directory/cloud-infrastructure-entitlement-management/product-permissions-analytics-reports.md

 # View and download the Permissions analytics report

-This article describes how to view and download the **Permissions analytics report** in Permissions Management for AWS, Azure, and GPC authorization systems.
+This article describes how to view and download the **Permissions analytics report** in Permissions Management for AWS, Azure, and GCP authorization systems.

 >[!NOTE]
 >The Permissions analytics report can be downloaded in Excel and PDF formats.